Chelsea-Preston FA Cup | 06-01-2024 ore 18 | 30 | formazioni | quote | pronostici

 Advertising

+Il Chelsea ha vinto tre delle ultime quattro partite di campionato e ha battuto il Newcastle ai rigori arrivando alle semifinali della Coppa di Lega ... (infobetting)

 Le partite di oggi, sabato 16 dicembre 2023 - Calciomagazine ...00 Preston - Watford 16:00 Sheffield Wed - QPR 16:00 Southampton - Blackburn 16:00 Swansea - Middlesbrough 16:00 INGHILTERRA PREMIER LEAGUE Bournemouth - Luton 16:00 Chelsea - Sheffield Utd 16:00 ...
 Antonio Conte sottoposto a intervento chirurgico dopo malore: le prime dichiarazioni, come sta ... è certo: Conte ha allenato in Serie A (Juve e Inter), in Premier (Tottenham e Chelsea) e in Liga ...era regolarmente in panchina nell'incontro di FA Cup che il Tottenham ha vinto in casa del Preston ...
-Gallery: Getting Ready For Chelsea Flick through our gallery of photos above from training this week as the lads prepare for Saturday's cup clash with Chelsea.
-Chelsea XI vs Preston: Predicted lineup, confirmed team news, injury latest for FA Cup game Thiago Silva could be rested from the backline ahead of Tuesday's Carabao Cup semi-final away at Middlesbrough and the visit of Fulham in the Premier League next weekend.
-Ian Maatsen may start despite ...
+Chelsea blow as Mauricio Pochettino reveals latest Christopher Nkunku injury fear Chelsea forward Christopher Nkunku will start Saturday’s FA Cup tie against Preston on the bench after picking up an ‘issue’ earlier this week.
+The Frenchman has been plagued by a knee injury ...
+Pre-match press conference: Mauricio Pochettino (FA Cup: Chelsea vs. Preston North End) Ahead of Chelsea's FA Cup game against Preston North End, Blues boss Mauricio Pochettino addressed the media and revealed that Christopher Nkunku has picked up another injury.

 Chelsea PrestonVideo su : Chelsea Preston